-I look forward to meeting you and hope that your association with St. Mary of the Angels' Catholic Primary School will be filled with many happy memories.
+We are very proud of our record of achievement and hope that your child will be happy here and develop intellectually, spiritually and physically, to the best of their ability.
+I look forward to meeting you and I hope that you that your association with St. Mary of the Angels' Catholic Primary School will be filled with many happy memories.

-Yours sincerely
+Yours sincerely,